hyurl/alar/README.md

 ### Prototype Module

-Any module that exports an object as default will be considered as a prototype module, when create a new instance of that module, the object will be used as a prototype (since v4.0.4, a deep clone will be used instead, if an argument is passed, it will be merged to the new object).
+Any module that exports an object as default will be considered as a prototype module, when creating a new instance of that module, the object will be used as a prototype (since v4.0.4, a deep clone will be used instead, if an argument is passed, it will be merged into the new object).
 However when calling the singleton of that module, the original object itself will be returned.

 ```typescript
 // src/config.ts